An Age of Information Characterization of SPS: Assumptions

 \section{Assumptions}

-In this chapter, we take a closer look at the assumptions made for the results and discuss the implications.
-Before we discuss the assumptions in detail, we summarize them here: (i) The system is in steady state. (ii) The state $\frameState{\reservationStart{\indexI}{\variableX}}$ at the beginning of a reselection is approximately independent of the state $\frameState{\FrameRecursive{\indexI+1}{\variableX}}$ at the end of the last reselection. (iii) For the numerical evaluation, we have also assumed that the number of empty slots in each slot is constant.
+In this section, we take a closer look at the assumptions made for the results and discuss the implications.
+Before we discuss the assumptions in detail, we summarize them here: (i) The nodes in the system are fully connected. (ii) The system is in steady state. (iii) The state $\frameState{\reservationStart{\indexI}{\variableX}}$ at the beginning of a reselection is approximately independent of the state $\frameState{\FrameRecursive{\indexI+1}{\variableX}}$ at the end of the last reselection. (iv) For the numerical evaluation, we have also assumed that the number of empty slots in each slot is constant.